Art Ross: 1909–18

 A new league, the Canadian Hockey Association (CHA), was formed in late November 1909.
-One of the teams, the All-Montreal Hockey Club, hired Ross as a playing-manager, but the league only lasted to mid-January 1910 before disbanding.
+One of the teams, the All-Montreal Hockey Club, hired Ross as a playing manager, but the league only lasted until mid-January 1910 before disbanding.
 Ross, who scored four goals in four games in the CHA, then signed with the Haileybury Comets of the National Hockey Association (NHA), a league formed in December 1909, which proved to be the stronger replacement to the ECAHA as the highest level of hockey in Canada.
 He received $2,700 to play in the 1910 season, which lasted from January to March, playing twelve games for the team and finishing with six goals.
 Before the following season, the NHA imposed a salary cap of $5,000 per team.
-The players, including Ross, were unhappy as this would result in a pay decrease, and began looking to form their own league without a cap.
+The players, including Ross, were unhappy as this would result in a pay decrease, and began looking to form their league without a cap.
 Ross wrote to the Montreal Herald, stating "all the players want is a fair deal ...
 The players are not trying to bulldoze the NHA, but we want to know where we get off at."
 The plans were abandoned when they realized all the suitable arenas would be unavailable as they were owned or leased by the NHA.
 Ross scored four goals in eleven games with the Wanderers, who finished fourth in the five-team league.
 During a match against the Quebec Bulldogs on February 25, 1911, Ross knocked out Eddie Oatman in a fight, provoking a massive brawl between the two teams, which the police had to break up.
 The fight helped to increase the reputation Ross had as a tough player unwilling to back down from any opponent.
 The following season Ross had eleven goals in nineteen games as the Wanderers improved to second in the league.